-DIR - Research Center on Development and International Relations started as an interfaculty and interdisciplinary research unit undertaking research and postgraduate teaching in the field of development and international relations.
+DIR - Research Center on Development and International Relations - started as an interfaculty and interdisciplinary research unit undertaking research and postgraduate teaching in the field of development and international relations.
 Its origin as an academic unit began in 1982.
-In 1995, DIR evolved into an interdisciplinary research centre to promote knowledge production on problems and challenges that enable critical contribution to enhancing the aspirations.
+In 1995, DIR evolved into an interdisciplinary research center to promote knowledge production on problems and challenges that enable critical enquiry and contributions to research in our focus areas.

 The uniqueness of DIR - Research Center on Development and International Relations, both in research and teaching, lies in the combination of two interdisciplinary fields - development studies and international relations – that engender critical enquiry, critical thinking, creativity and open-mindedness.

 In Development and International Relations (DIR), we study the changing world order and processes of political and social change with a focus on sustainability.
 We study state and non-state actors across multiple levels, including international organizations, governments, NGOs and social movements, which allows us to understand governance from the global to the local.
 Our research is highly relevant to the UN sustainable development goals.
 We have a regional focus on China and Latin America both as localities where new forms of governance and civil society occur, and as actors in the changing world order.
 Our research falls within three interlinked areas:

 • China’s role in a changing world order

 • Emerging markets: consumers and producers